asaboor-gh/Vasp2Visual/README.md

 This will generate a *main.tex* file.
 You can create a loop in powershell to make slides automatically for your all pictures in subdirectories.

 ---------
 You will get a bonus Reveal-Markdown directory containing a *reveal.md* file and a theme *myserif.css*.
-If you have [reveal-vscode](https://marketplace.visualstudio.com/items?itemName=evilz.vscode-reveal) extension installed on VSCode, you can create interactive HTML presentation just using markdown and can also convert it to PDF and static HTML website like [revealjs](https://revealjs.com/).
+If you have [vscode-reveal](https://marketplace.visualstudio.com/items?itemName=evilz.vscode-reveal) extension installed on [VSCode](https://code.visualstudio.com/), you can create interactive HTML presentation just using markdown and can also convert it to PDF and static HTML website like [revealjs](https://revealjs.com/).

 ---------
 ![Time Beam](TimeBeam.jpg)